al-caveman/nsapass/README.md

 - **looks pretty:**  look at the beautiful colors!

 # alternatives to nsapass
-i didn't use much alternatives, but recently i've been using `keepassxc`. it sucks, because, look at their github page.  loads of C++, CMake, C, Shell, Objective-C++, etc. extreme complexity!
+i didn't use much alternatives, i used to use `keepassxc`.  it sucks, because, look at their github page.  loads of C++, CMake, C, Shell, Objective-C++, etc. extreme complexity!

 <p align="center">
     <img src="pics/comparision.png">